Max00Ker/TinyTapeoutV1/docs/info.md

 ## How it works

 This project implements a **digital traffic light controller** with integrated **pedestrian request logic** and **MAX7219 LED display output**.
-The system coordinates car and pedestrian lights with precise timing, button debouncing and a visual countdown before the pedestrian green phase.
+The system coordinates car and pedestrian lights with precise timing, button debouncing, and a visual countdown before the pedestrian green phase.

 In addition to the countdown, the LED matrices display **different smiley faces** corresponding to the current pedestrian signal:
 - 😀 **Happy face** for green
 - 😐 **Neutral face** for blinking green
 - ☹️ **Sad face** for red

 If pedestrians have to wait during the red phase, they can trigger an **early green** phase by pressing the request button.
-The countdown will start immediately and the request indicator light will turn on once the system acknowledges the input.
+The countdown will start immediately, and the request indicator light will turn on once the system acknowledges the input.
 When the pedestrian phase is about to activate, the final **9 seconds** are displayed on the LED matrices driven by the MAX7219 interface.

 The design operates on a **1 MHz input clock**.
 To verify its behavior, the circuit was simulated using **GTKWave** and additionally validated in **Wokwi** with a custom chip module (see the figure below).